-Parents who need to collect their child from school are required to present at the front office ad sign their child out.
+Parents who need to collect their child from school are required to present at the front office and sign their child out of school for the day.
 If your child has an appointment, please send a note with the child and they will be permitted to present at the front office in readiness for collection.
-The note should be handed to the Associate Principal who will organise a formal "Leave Pass".
+The note should be handed to the front office staff who will organise a formal "Leave Pass".
 Students will not be permitted to leave the school grounds without a "Leave Pass".
 Leaving the school grounds without permission constitutes truancy.
+Please do not text your child instruction as the use of their mobile phone on school site is not permitted.